MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/get-started-writing.md

 ## Using git branches

 The default branch for PowerShell-Docs is the `staging` branch.
-Changes made in working branches are merged into the `staging` branch before the being published.
+Changes made in working branches are merged into the `staging` branch before then being published.
 About once a week, the `staging` branch is merged into the `live` branch.
 The `live` branch contains the content that is published to docs.microsoft.com.
 Changes should never be made directly in the `live` branch.

 If you are submitting a change to documentation that only applies to an unreleased version of